Gáibhin McGranaghan | Policy Officer

-Gáibhin is AsIAm’s Policy Officer.
-He joined the team in May 2017, and initially served as the organisation’s Information Officer, before taking on his current role in September 2018.
+Gáibhin joined the team in May 2017, and initially served as the organisation’s Information Officer, before taking on his current role in September 2018.

-Some of his key projects with AsIAm include developing our Understanding Autism Handbook for Public Servants; coordinating the first study into reduced timetables amongst autistic school children in Ireland; representing the organisation on advisory panels investigating special education reform; and managing our #HealthierHappierLives campaign during the 2020 General Election.
+Some of his key projects with AsIAm include developing our Understanding Autism Handbook for Public Servants; coordinating the first study into reduced timetables amongst autistic school children in Ireland; representing AsIAm on academic advisory panels; and managing our #HealthierHappierLives campaign during the 2020 General Election.

 Originally from Belfast and a BA (joint honours) graduate in English and politics from Queen’s, and a 2016 alumni of the Washington Ireland Program, the move to Dublin to work with AsIAm was a perfect fit for Gáibhin.
 As a young person on the spectrum himself, Gáibhin has volunteered extensively with local advocacy and support groups for Belfast’s autistic community, namely with Orchardville and the National Autistic Society.

-In his downtime, Gáibhin is an unabashed bibliophile and pin collector, with a special interest in Dracula, WB Yeats, witchcraft, and anything queer-related.
+In his downtime, Gáibhin is an unabashed bibliophile and pin collector, with a special interest in all things Dracula, Yeats, and queer-related.
 He might just write a book of his own one day, but prefers reviewing other people’s on his blog for now.